juanej88/waltzing-koala/README.md

 # Waltzing Koala

-Waltzing Koala is an announcement and music management app designed to seamlessly blend announcements into a Spotify playlist.
-Users can pre-record announcements, generate them using ChatGPT's text-to-speech (TTS) capabilities, or make live announcements using a microphone.
-The app ensures a smooth transition between announcements and music by integrating with the Spotify Web API to control playback and volume fading.
+Waltzing Koala is a personal wedding project turned tech showcase.
+It’s an announcement and music management app designed to blend special moments into Spotify playlists without needing a DJ or MC.
+Whether it’s a heartfelt toast, a fun story, or a schedule update, announcements play smoothly alongside music using pre-recorded audio, ChatGPT's text-to-speech, or live mic input.
+The app integrates with the Spotify Web API for playback control and elegant volume fading.

 ## Features